carvel-dev/vendir/docs/vendir-spec.md

 apiVersion: vendir.k14s.io/v1alpha1
 kind: Config

-# optional declaration of minimum vendir version
+# declaration of minimum required vendir binary version (optional)
-requiredMinimumVersion: 0.8.0
+minimumRequiredVersion: 0.8.0

 # one or more directories to manage with vendir
 directories: